randajan/odata-server/README.md

 Argument `method` represent the direction of conversion and it could be one of:
 1. "toAdapter": it represent the value coming from the request
 2. "toResponse": it represent value coming from the adapter

+### config.filter
+Provide function here for dynamic filtering model (entities and their props).
+Everytime server tries to access model it will call this function.
+Return false means that there is no access.
+This can't be used to filter records based on their value.

 ## Limitations
 - no entity links